Post 19. Response to 9/11. Afghanistan

 9/11.
 We knew who did it.
 One could say we knew who did it before they did it.
 And we knew where they were.

 Osama bin Laden and al-Qaeda.
 Afghanistan.
 Protected by the Taliban, which in 1995 established the Islamic Emirate of Afghanistan and imposed their harsh regime on 90% of the country.

 Richard Clarke knew.
-Deputy Assistant Secretary of State for Intelligence in the Reagan administration, chair of the Counter-Terrorism Security Group for Bush Senior, and Clinton’s “counterterrorism czar” – media-speak for National Coordinator for Security, Infrastructure, and Counter-terrorism – he had been tracking al-Qaeda for more than a decade.
+Deputy Assistant Secretary of State for Intelligence in the Reagan administration, chair of the Counter-Terrorism Security Group for Bush Senior and then Clinton’s “counterterrorism czar” – media-speak for National Coordinator for Security, Infrastructure and Counter-terrorism – he had been tracking al-Qaeda for more than a decade.

 Then, August 7, 1998, two al-Qaeda teams simultaneously truck-bombed the U.S. embassies in Nairobi and Dar es Salaam, killing 224, including 12 Americans, and wounding more than 4,000, mostly local civilians.

 Later that day, CIA Director George Tenet told Clinton and a small circle of advisors, Clarke, National Security Advisor Sandy Berger, Madeline Albright (State), William Cohen (Defense), Attorney General Janet Reno, and Hugh Shelton, Chairman of the Joint Chiefs, that based on telephone and electronic intercepts, interrogations and physical evidence, bin Laden and al-Qaeda were almost certainly responsible.
 Tenet called it “an intelligence slam dunk.”